Ficool

 Is this what they call love?
 Repugnant.

 No matter how often I see it, it never grows old.
 Why sacrifice oneself for children not your own?
-And for what — to be discarded like yesterday's meal?
+And for what—to be discarded like yesterday's dinner?

 Foolishness.

-Where is your self-preservation?Many more could survive, replenish if they just simply retreated.
+Where is the self-preservation?Many more could survive, replenish if they simply had just retreated.

 "Nature always tramples the weak.
-I sometimes like to think we're better—evolved as a species, gifted with god's intellect.
-Yet…"
+Sometimes, I like to think we're better—more evolved as a species, gifted with the gift of god's intellect.
+Yet…" He lowers his tone and gravely sighs.

 "How can our compassion compare?
-The Great Reverend Khan once said: 'The Word knows no greater fury than when one sacrifices love and life for kin.'
-His words remain prophetic, even here, so far from the living world."
+The Great Reverend Khan once said: 'The World knows no greater fury than when one sacrifices love and life for kin.'
+His words remain prophetic, even here, so very far from the living world."

-He pauses for a moment, deep in contemplation.
+He pauses for a moment, eye wide with deep contemplation.

-"And to think that our intervention caused this disaster," he breathes in resignation before letting out a lung-full cough.
+"And to think that our intervention caused this disaster," he breathes in resignation before coughing out a lung-full of black.

 What do you mean by our intervention?